Top 10 books that are trending in sci-fi and fantasy lovers’ reading lists

 Bogged down by the lockdown?
 Not too keen about this quarantine?
 Yea, sorry, stopping that nonsense.
 It’s just that I too feel the pressure of an entire month, now, spent at home, which leads me to spend my idle time doing very little except disconsolately play with words.
 I’m fazing with the lazing.

 What to do with ourselves, when each day looks like the last, time seems to evaporate, marked only by the succession of meals, when we’ve binged on every possible bingeable show, (excluding “Disjointed”, which not even a one year Ebola outbreak would get me to watch), and prank-called every other person in town?

 Unsurprisingly, people are rediscovering books.
 In an earlier article I had discussed how the current lockdown caused by the coronavirus pandemic was affecting book sales.
 The result was that sales were actually remaining quite stable for a good portion of the indie author market, while registering a sharp increase with more well-known authors.
 In other words, readers want to play it safe, even indoors, and go to the classics, or at least the well-heard ofs.

-A survey among fantasy and sci-fi lovers produced an interesting reading list which, apart from being a very good collection of recommendations, shows how we all would rather bear those established writers we have, than fly to indies we know not of.
+A survey among fantasy and sci-fi lovers produced an interesting collection of the top 10 books that are trending in sci-fi and fantasy lovers’ reading lists.
+Apart from being a very good collection of recommendations, it also shows how we all would rather bear those established writers we have, than fly to indies we know not of.